Asatheesh6561/MAPPO-LCE/README.md

 ## BibTeX Citation

-If you use MAPPO-LCE in your work, we would appreciate including the following citation
+If you use MAPPO-LCE in your work, we would appreciate including the following citation:
 ```
 @misc{satheesh2025constrainedmultiagentreinforcementlearning,
       title={A Constrained Multi-Agent Reinforcement Learning Approach to Autonomous Traffic Signal Control},